imirzadeh/epsl-website/content/project/Course-Projects/index.md

     ![](imageName.format)
 -->

-This is a comprehensive record of projects formulated, developed, and demonstrated by student in various courses taught by Dr. Hassan Ghasemzadeh.
+This is a list of some of the projects formulated, developed, and demonstrated by students in various courses taught by Dr. Hassan Ghasemzadeh.

-# Spring 2022

-## Embedded Machine Learning

-1. **Detect User Falling Over and Abnormal Gait Using Arduino Nano 33** by *Chia-Cheng Kuo*
+1. **Abnormal Gait and Fall Detection using Embedded Machine Learning** by *Chia-Cheng Kuo*

     It is crucial to provide emergency treatment for elderly or patients when they fall over.
 It is also important to provide warnings if